grantramsey/grantramsey.github.io/source/teaching.html.md

 # Future courses

+*   On leave Fall 2015 and Spring 2016

+# Current courses

 *   Spring 2015: In Search of Utopia (College Seminar, undergrad)
 *   Spring 2015: The Life and Work of Darwin (400-level, undergrad)

-# Current courses

-*   Fall 2014: Image Takers / Image Makers (College Seminar, undergrad)
-*   Fall 2014: Philosophy of Biology (grad seminar)

 # Past courses